@font-face{ font-family: Times New Roman; }

 But one day Lynux heard a song through the brush.
 An adult Iktyf, sitting on a building's steps with a stringed instrument, singing a song with a tragic voice.
 The Iktyf heard him come closer, and turned around.

 He said nothing, but his eyes stared into theirs.
-The Iktyf showed an immediately affectionate nature, introducing themself as Kuelaynleoui.
+The Iktyf showed an immediately affectionate nature, introducing themself as Kuelaynleoui (pronounced k-oo-ay -luhn-loy.)
 Lynux was then unnamed, but Kuelaynleoui gave him his name from the now archaic word for 'refugee.'
 They took him into the small city, homing him, giving him what sustenance they had, and trading a tailor to get him new clothing.
 He was interested by the transaction.
 Kuelaynleoui was his source of education, the person who gave him a name, his caretaker and his first acquaintance.
-Kuelaynleoui helped him understand what he was feeling at any given moment, and offered him kindness, even if he didn't smile at them back.
+Kuelaynleoui helped him understand what he was feeling at any given moment, and offered him kindness, even if he didn't smile back at them.
 Lynux would help Kuelaynleoui in return, as they learned from them to do with others.
 Lynux owes a lot to Kuelayneloui.

 A chibi-er verison of Kuelaynleoui